 e.
 Interannual variability

-Interannual variations in cool season averages of synoptic-scale ascent are identified using principal component analysis (PCA; Horel 1981; Myoung and Deng 2009; Wettstein and Wallace 2010).
-The PCA is performed on the correlation matrix, where elements of the matrix are the correlations between the time series of standardized ascent anomalies relative to the climatological mean for every pair of grid points over the 21 winter seasons.
+Interannual variations in cool season synoptic-scale ascent are identified using principal component analysis (PCA; Horel 1981; Wettstein and Wallace 2010).
+The PCA is performed on the correlation matrix, whose elements are the correlations between the time series of standardized ascent anomalies for every possible pair of grid points.
 Due to the relatively small number of years in this study, we use a bootstrapping technique to resample with replacement the years employed in the correlation matrix, although the key results discussed here are not constrained by the sample size.
-The first principal component (PC-1) derived from the mean of the 1000 bootstrapped cases explains one third of the total variance.
-The analysis was also repeated using monthly rather than seasonal anomalies and the basic characteristics of PC-1 were largely unchanged (not shown).
+The first principal component (PC-1), derived as the mean leading principal component of1000 bootstrapped cases, explains one third (33%) of the total variance..
 The associated spatial pattern of PC-1 (Fig. 10) indicates that during years when PC-1 is positive (negative), ascent is enhanced generally to the south (north) of the climatological mean position of the storm track.
 The time series of PC-1 (Fig. 11) indicates that the cool seasons of 1998 and 2010 (1999, 2007 and 2008) correspond to the positive (negative) phase, with increased ascent in the southern sectors of the domain particularly evident during 2010.

 The cool season standardized anomaly time series of the Multivariate El Niño Index (MEI; Wolter and Timlin 1998) is used to demonstrate the connection between the interannual variations in ascent and changes in the planetary-scale circulation forced by variations in equatorial Pacific sea-surface temperatures (Fig. 11).
 The two time series share roughly 44% of their variance in common indicating that El Niño (La Niña) seasons favor enhanced synoptic-scale ascent in the southern (northern) areas of the domain.
 Composites of ascent during the El Niño seasons of 1992, 1998, and 2010 are compared in Fig. 12 to those during the La Niña seasons of 1999, 2000, and 2008.
 Consistent with many prior studies of relationships between precipitation and ENSO (Dettinger et al. 1998, Myoung and Deng 2009), enhanced ascent and a more zonal storm track across the southwestern United States is evident in the El Niño seasons while greater ascent is evident over British Columbia and the Pacific Northwest during the La Niña seasons.